 How fast will I be able to charge?

-A big benefit of installing a dedicated EV charger is being able to charge more quickly than you would by plugging into a standard plug socket.
+A big benefit of installing a dedicated electric vehicle charging point is being able to charge more quickly than you would by plugging into a standard plug socket.
 Because three-pin sockets can only draw up to 3kW of power, it could take as long as 13 hours to fully charge a car with a 40kWh battery.
 And with more EV models with higher capacity batteries and expanding mileage ranges hitting the market, it makes sense to have a charger installed.

 The most common options include: